Atlas-of-Kaeon/Atlas-of-Kaeon.github.io/Repository of Kaeon/2 - Collection/1 - General/1 - Documentation/1 - Guides/2 - Kaeon United/README.md

 await browser.close();
 </code></pre>

-<p>This code is a slightly modified version of the sample code provided on the puppeteer npm page.</p>
+<p>This code is a slightly modified version of the sample code provided on the <a href="https://www.npmjs.com/package/puppeteer">puppeteer npm page</a>.</p>

 <p>If one were to place it into a file called "test.js" located in an otherwise empty directory,
 with puppeteer not installed either locally or globally,